Parasitic wasp on a white flower, aiding aphid control.

 The intensive pollination of bumblebees leads to greater yields.
 This is true for tomatoes, strawberries, peppers, and cherries.
 Indeed, bumblebees help feed the world.

 On the hind legs of the bumblebees, one can find that they carry large pollen baskets.
 The pollen will stick to their hairy abdomens and be deposited from one blossom to another during their visits.
-They do these successive visits before they return to their hives.
+They make these successive visits before returning to their hives.

-The hives are where the gathered pollen is stored and converted into food.
+The hives are where the pollen collected is stored and converted into food.
 In this area, the bumblebees feed their offspring.
-During the flowering season, the hive will increase because of the food sources.
+Because of food sources, hives increase during the flowering season.

-According to experts, bumblebees can defend their homes from other intruders like pollinators.
-They also keep the hives cool during hot weather.
-They do this by aligning themselves in staggered lines, and they use their wings to fan the hive.
+According to experts, bumblebees can defend their homes from other intruders, such as pollinators.
+They also keep the hives cool during hot weather by aligning themselves in staggered lines and using their wings to fan the hive.

 Indeed, the bumblebees are among Mother Earth's most fascinating and necessary creatures.
 To release the bumblebees: